How can we help?

 Can I withdraw my concern?

-Yes, you can withdraw your concern at any time before or during mediation without penalty.
+Yes, you can withdraw your concern at any time without penalty.
 Simply notify our support team of your intent to withdraw, and we'll process your request promptly.
 Withdrawing does not affect your legal rights or options to pursue other remedies.
-If you've already agreed to participate with your employer, we'll communicate your withdrawal professionally and maintain confidentiality.
+If the employer has already been notified, we'll communicate your withdrawal professionally and maintain confidentiality.

 How do I track my case status?

 You can track your case status 24/7 through your personal dashboard on our platform.
-Your dashboard displays the current stage of your dispute (intake, mediator assigned, in mediation, resolved, or withdrawn), scheduled session dates, and any required documents.
+Your dashboard displays the current stage of your concern (New, Employer Notified, Under Employer Review, Resolved, Closed - No Action, or Withdrawn), response-clock deadlines, and any required documents.
 You'll also receive email updates at key milestones.
 If you have questions about your status, our support team is available via chat, email, or phone during business hours.

 What documents should I prepare?